 St. Barbara’s church was built in the 14th century, originally as a synagogue.
 In 1454 the jews of Strzegom were accused of desecration of the host and expelled from the city, and the synagogue was transformed into a church.
 At that time, the eastern wall was demolished and the polygonally ended chancel was built.
 In 1870 a large repair works took place.

-Originally the synagogue was a small, built in stone, a rectangular hall without annexes and covered with a double-span rib vault.
-It was decorated with a turret in the south-east corner.
-Today, after the fifteenth-century conversion, it is a one-nave temple with a three-side ended chancel.
-The chancel is covered with a late gothic, net vault, and the nave is covered with rib vault.
-In the chancel walls there is a stone sedilia, a gothic tabernacle, and a stone baptismal font from 1500.
+Originally, the synagogue was a small, rectangular hall made of stone, devoid of outbuildings and covered with a double-bay cross-rib vault.
+It was equipped with a turret in the south-eastern corner.
+After the fifteenth-century rebuilding, it received the form of an aisleless church with a three-side ended chancel.
+The presbytery was covered with a late Gothic net vault, and the nave with a cross-rib vault.
+In the walls of the presbytery there was a stone sedilia, a Gothic sacramentary, and a stone baptismal font from 1500.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.